AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 1. On the Map Pages screen, select **[!UICONTROL Summary]**.

-   The Map Summary screen displays how many Image Maps, URLs, rollover text descriptions, and other actions are in your eCatalog.
+   The Map Summary screen displays how many Image Maps, URLs, rollover text descriptions, and Other Actions are in your eCatalog.

 1. If there are rollover key errors, select the error in the **[!UICONTROL Rollover_Key Error]** column to see what must change in your spreadsheet to correct the error.
 You can select and copy the text from this message and paste it into your spreadsheet.
-1. Select **[!UICONTROL Preview]** so you can examine a page in the eCatalog Viewer; select the X to close the Summary screen and return to the Map Pages screen, or select **[!UICONTROL Close]** to return to Browse.
+1. Select **[!UICONTROL Preview]** so you can examine a page in the eCatalog Viewer.
+Select the X to close the Summary screen and return to the Map Pages screen, or select **[!UICONTROL Close]** to return to Browse.

 ### Import Image Map data {#import-image-map-data}

 Rather than enter Image Map data on each page, you can import the data for your entire eCatalog into the Map Summary screen.
 You import the Image Map data in the form of a tab-delimited file or XML DTD.
 The fields in your file must be in the order shown in the Map Summary screen: Name, TOC Labels, Maps, URLs, Rollover Text, Other Actions, and Search Strings.
-Importing Image Map data saves you the trouble of entering the data in the Image Map List as you create each Image Map.
+Importing Image Map data saves you the trouble of entering the data in the Image Map list as you create each Image Map.

 >[!NOTE]
 >